floverfelt/floverfelt.github.io/_posts/2022-02-04-hitman-2-review.md

 These games don't take themselves super seriously and that's great.
 We need more games like this.
 At various points, the badass super killer dresses up in mascot's uniforms, lingerie, a stoner dude, you get the idea.

-The game really leans into it's sandboxyness and allows you to do pretty much anything, including silly stuff.
+The game really leans into its sandboxyness and allows you to do pretty much anything, including silly stuff.
 At one point, my wife and I went on an axe murdering spree just because we could.

 There's some side-splitting snippets of dialogue and hilariously bitchy targets that you get to kill.
-All in all, it's a fantastic gaming experience because of just how narrow it's scope is: You're a Hitman.
+All in all, it's a fantastic gaming experience because of just how narrow its scope is: You're a Hitman.
 You kill people.
 That's it.
 How can we make this interesting?